Myth-busting – Electrical Safety installations Act 202011:19 AM, 3rd August 2020

 The answer is that some of the providers I use offer discounts to National Landlords Association members which outweigh the costs of the annual fees.
 A good example is that I used a company last year to help me solve an ongoing damp and condensation problem in one of my ground floor flats.
 The discount I got from that one supplier as a result of being a member of the National Landlords Association saved me the equivalent of two years of membership fees.
 Therefore, my reason for being a member of the National Landlords Association is primarily commercial.

-I know several other landlords who speak very highly of several other Landlords Associations including (in no particular order):-
+Other landlords speak very highly of the other Landlords Associations including (in no particular order):-